vetrovav/Data_Simulation_Line_Mesh/README.md

-# Matlab code to support the paper: "Line Mesh"
+# Matlab code to support the paper: "Line mesh distributions: an alternative approach for multivariate
+environmental extremes"